Yoshi2003/xploitcraft/README.md

 - **Amazon AWS**:  Amazon AWS serves as the backbone of my application’s infrastructure, providing reliable hosting through Amazon EC2 and secure, low-latency content delivery with Amazon CloudFront.
 Its seamless integration with services like AWS Certificate Manager (ACM) and AWS WAF ensures my application is secure, scalable, and optimized for global performance.

-**Apache**:  Apache acts as the core web server in my setup, handling requests from  Nginx and Amazon CloudFront and routing them to the appropriate backend services.
+-  **Apache**:  Apache acts as the core web server in my setup, handling requests from  Nginx and Amazon CloudFront and routing them to the appropriate backend services.

 ---

-# ProxyAuthRequired Setup Guide
+# Setup Instructions

+### To run locally and or Devlope further

 ## Prerequisites